-In a study to be released later this month entitled Report to the Nation: Anti-Asian Prejudice & Hate Crime, data further indicated that this rise occurred amidst an overall decline in hate crime likely caused by a lack of interaction at frequent gathering places liked transit, commercial businesses, schools, events, and houses of worship.
-In 18 of major U.S. cities, including the 16 largest ones, hate crimes overall declined by 6 precent.
-This is the first study of police data for 2020 across the U.S. Other charts from different datasets from the forthcoming report are presented herein.
-The FBI releases its 2020 national hate crime figures in November.
+The U.S. city and county data further indicated that this rise occurred amidst a more stable overall hate crime landscape for 2020.
+Despite increases in some other types of offenses, hate crime's statistical stability was likely influenced by a lack of interaction at frequent gathering locations, where the FBI has found most hate crimes occur, like in public transit, commercial businesses, schools, events, and houses of worship.
+Moreover, there was no mass casualty hate attacks last year as was the case in 2019 and prior years.
+In 26 major U.S. cities and counties, including the 10 largest, hate crimes overall increased by a modest 2 percent.
+This is the first study of police data for 2020 and 2021 across the U.S. Other charts from different datasets relating to the Asian-American community from the forthcoming final report are also presented herein.